Covid-19 global updates: Some countries defend mixing vaccines after WHO suggests booster strategy ‘chaotic’

 Vietnam, which is scrambling to quash a delta variant wave, also said Tuesday that people who have received one shot of the Oxford-AstraZeneca vaccine can get the Pfizer-BioNTech vaccine for their second dose.

-Katerina Ang in Seoul contributed reporting.
+Katerina Ang in Seoul contributed to this report.

 Sign up for our coronavirus newsletter | Mapping the spread of the coronavirus: Across the U.S. | Worldwide | Vaccine tracker